Ask our Experts, we're here to help!

-One of the most popular LS swap recipients today is the Chevy C10 pickup.
-The popular truck series was introduced in 1960 with a second generation running from ’67 - ’72 and a long lasting third round that carried from ’73 – ’87.
-Holley and their supporting brands have been studying and building C10s for years and offer a plenty of performance upgrade products as well as an inclusive list of LS swap components.
+One of the most popular LS swap recipients today are the light truck lines offered by Chevrolet and GMC.
+The C/K series of trucks and utility vehicles were introduced in 1960, with a second generation running from 1967-1972 and a long lasting third generation that carried from 1973-1987.
+Holley and their supporting brands have been studying and building C10s for years and offer a plenty of performance upgrade products, as well as an inclusive list of LS swap components.

-LS swaps are nothing new, but there’s a difference between reading about them in forums compared to finishing one right the first time.
-One thing to consider before starting any LS swap is to map out the parts you’re going to need to complete the installation.
+LS swaps are nothing new, but there’s a difference between reading about them in forums versus finishing one right the first time.
+Planning out an LS swap by mapping out the parts you’re going to need to complete the installation will pay dividends once you start turning wrenches.
 Buying mounts from company A, headers from company B, with a crossmember from company C can add up to an overall fitment issues as the parts weren’t designed to work together as a whole.
 It’s best to work with parts from one company all the way through.

 Not only does Holley continue to roll out helpful new LS swap components, but they work together with a number of their sister companies to develop products that are engineered, tested and built to work together.
 This means you get parts that fit right and perform to expectation to help you achieve a professional drivetrain swap

-We decided to put their list of C10 LS swap parts to the test by swapping a third gen driveline into a ’71 C10 Suburban.
-The ‘new’ driveline was liberated from a totaled 2003 Tahoe.
+We decided to put their list of C10 LS swap parts to the test by swapping a late-model powertrain into a 1971 Chevrolet C10 Suburban.
+The ‘new’ driveline was liberated from a totaled 2003 Chevrolet Tahoe.
 We were able to start the 5.3L and even putt the wreck around the yard before deciding it would be right for our ’71.
 The engine had about 110,000 miles, sounded good and the trans shifted from what little we could tell and had healthy appearing trans fluid.
 The swap was a go.

 For electronic control, the Terminator X Max was our go-to decision since it has trans controls built into the ECU.
 The system is easy to program with its handheld monitor, plus we’ll have the capability to plug-in our laptop for some advanced trans tuning and other controls.
 The Holley site made it easy to boil down exactly what part numbers we needed including the ECU, the injector harness, drive-by-wire harness and more.